santedb/dev-doc/developers/server-plugins/service-definitions/query-result-scoring-provider.md

-Query Result Scoring Provider (IQueryScoringService in SanteDB.Core.Api)
+`IQueryScoringService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service that can score queries